 Now turn the sundial so that the pencil points due north (or due south if you live in the Southern Hemisphere).
 You can use a compass or a map to determine the proper direction, or you can just orient the sundial so that it agrees with your local time.
 (Don't forget to subtract one hour from clock time if you’re on daylight-saving time.)

 That's it!
 Now you can watch the shadow on the sundial change as the Sun moves from east to west over the course of the day.

 How Equatorial Sundials Work

-The model you’ve just built is called an equatorial sundial because its readout face is parallel to Earth’s equator.
-Conceptually, it’s the simplest design, but it suffers from one practical disadvantage.
-Depending on the season, the pencil’s shadow may fall either on the top or the bottom of the readout face.
-Because the face is made of translucent paper, it’s easy to see the shadow even when it’s on the underside.
-This would be extremely awkward if the face were made of metal.
+However, it suffers from one practical disadvantage: Depending on the season, the pencil’s shadow might fall either on the top or the bottom of the readout face.
+(It’s easiest to use at midwinter and midsummer, and hardest near the equinoxes around March 20th and September 23rd.)
+Fortunately, because the face is made of translucent paper, it’s easy to see the shadow even when it’s on the underside.
+(Reading off the solar time would be extremely awkward if the face were made of metal!)

 To see how this sundial works, imagine first that you lived at the North Pole or South Pole.
 In that case, a stick planted upright in the ground would form both a horizontal and an equatorial sundial — the two designs being identical at those locations.